 Lukáš Sekelský is an expert with over 7 years of experience in the Slovak healthcare system.
 As the Director of the Department of Innovative Approaches in Healthcare at the Ministry of Health, he led the Behavioral and Experimental Economics Team (BEET), overseeing all behavioral projects within the ministry, as well as the renovation and construction of 60 polyclinics valued at €50 million and securing an additional €70 million for their future development.
 Previously, he served as the Director of the Department of Implementation of Strategic Intentions, where he initiated key reforms in healthcare.
 As an OECD expert, he contributed to the development of policies that leverage behavioral science to improve public services.
 As a co-author of the LOGIC publication, he demonstrated how behavioral science can influence policy through practical guidelines.

-Co-founder and Chief Behavioral Officer
+Co-founder and Chief Behavioral Scientist

 Martina is an expert in behavioural economics with extensive experience in designing, implementing, and evaluating behavioural interventions.
 She specialises in applying behavioural approaches in public policy and the private sector.
 Martina is a public speaker on behavioural economics and its practical application for public sector employees, the general public, and university students.
 She holds a PhD in behavioural and experimental economics and an engineering degree in finance.
 Martina has worked as a behavioural economics expert for the Ministry of Health in Slovakia and for the Central Behavioural Insights Unit in Victoria, Australia, where she focused on high-profile strategic projects in healthcare, finance, clients’ strategic behaviour, and environmental policy.